 (b) An Authorised Overrun is:

-(i) the receipt by Service Provider at the Receipt Points of quantities of Gas Nominated by the User, in excess of the applicable Receipt Point MDQ or in aggregate exceeding the Firm MDQ, at a rate per Hour nominated by the User;
+(i) the receipt by Service Provider at the Receipt Points of quantities of Gas Nominated by the User:

+(A) in excess of the applicable Receipt Point MDQ but not greater than 20% of the applicable Receipt Point MDQ ; or

+(B) in aggregate exceeding the Firm MDQ, but not greater than 120% of Firm MDQ,

+at a rate per Hour nominated by the User;

 (ii) the transportation of the Gas referred to in paragraph (i) on an interruptible basis; and

-(iii) the delivery by Service Provider to the User at the Delivery Points of quantities of Gas Nominated by the User, in excess of the applicable Delivery Point MDQ or in aggregate exceeding the Firm MDQ, at a rate per Hour Nominated by the User.
+(iii) the delivery by Service Provider to the User at the Delivery Points of quantities of Gas Nominated by the User:

+(A) in excess of the applicable Delivery Point MDQ but not greater than 20% of the applicable Delivery Point MDQ ; or

+(B) in aggregate exceeding the Firm MDQ, but not greater than 120% of Firm MDQ,

+at a rate per Hour Nominated by the User.

-(c) An Authorised Overrun is requested by the User as part of the User’s Nomination for the Firm Service by the User requesting an amount greater than the User’s Firm MDQ or relevant Receipt Point or Delivery Point MDQ (as the case may be).
+(c) An Authorised Overrun is requested by the User as part of the User’s Nomination for the Long Term Firm Service by the User requesting an amount greater than the User’s Firm MDQ or relevant Receipt Point or Delivery Point MDQ (as the case may be), which amount must not be greater than 120% of User’s Firm MDQ or relevant Receipt Point or Delivery Point MDQ (as the case may be).

 (d) Service Provider is not obliged to provide an Authorised Overrun, or to provide an Authorised Overrun in respect of quantities or at a rate Nominated by the User where: